a5221985/tutorials/Algorithms/mathematics_for_computer_science_MIT_lectures.md

 			1. Suppose (x, y) is the state after n transitions. m | x and m | y (Assuming P(n) is true)
 			2. After another transition, each of the jugs are filled with either 0, a, b, x, y, x + y, x + y - a, x + y - b gallons
 				1. m | a, m | b, m | x, m | y => m divides any of the above => P(n + 1)
+5. Definition: gcd(a, b) = the gratest common divisor of a

 ## Lec 5 ##
 ## Lec 6 ##